 1. What everyone is wondering: the legal age to consume alcohol in Ottawa is 19 years old.
 If you choose to consume alcohol please do so responsibly.
 Also be aware that it is possession by consumption to cross back into the US with alcohol in your system and it is illegal if you are under 21 years of age.

 2. If there is an emergency while in Canada please dial 9-1-1.

 4. The hotel also has ensuite laundry facilities, heated indoor pool, gym, free local calls and complimentary wireless high-speed Internet.
-While the cost of your hotel room and included amenities are included in your fees any charges you incur during your stay (such as phone calls) will be your responsibility.
+While the cost of your hotel room and included amenities are included in your registration fee, any charges you incur during your stay (such as phone calls) will be your responsibility.

 5. Finally, please remember that while Ottawa resembles a large US city, while you are in Canada you are a guest and should conduct yourself as such.
 Please observe all local laws, and if you find yourself in a situation which has gotten beyond your control safely remove yourself from the situation.